O-1A Approval & Success Rate (USCIS Data) (2026)

 What Do the USCIS O-1 Petition Statistics Show?

 USCIS publishes Employer Information System performance data for Form I-129 petitions by classification.
-The following table presents verified O-1 petition outcomes from FY 2020 through the most recent available quarterly data.
+The following table presents verified O-1 petition outcomes from FY 2020 through FY 2025.

 Fiscal Year Approved Denied Approval Rate Denial Rate Source